PizzaCow/Sable-Rewr-Chat/README.md

 ## Installation

 Download the latest [Release](https://github.com/PizzaCow/Sable-Rewr-Chat/releases)  <<Here and Install to your Android device

-** the app will ask for notification, camera, microphone, and file permissions, these are just for the functionality of Sable client
+* The app will ask for notification, camera, microphone, and file permissions, these are just for the functionality of Sable client

 ## Disclaimers on AI, Affiliation